Here you can get your own free copy of PyRoom. There are different ways to install PyRoom on your system, in different versions.

 yum install pyroom

-It's available from our Official PPA (Personal Package Archive).
+It's available from (Personal Package Archive).

 Gentoo users may get pyroom from Jürgen Geuter overlay, using the following command:

 At all times, we try to keep our development version of pyroom in an useable state.
 Breakage in development takes place in other branches, so it's fairly safe to use our current development version.
 You can check out our immediately useable source code via bazaar from launchpad typing:

 bzr branch lp:pyroom

 ... and you can run your fresh new development copy of PyRoom from there or install it via distutils.